-While it hasn’t rivaled the Fourth of July Celebration in size, the annual festival has become many people’s favorite community event and has continued to draw a wonderful mix of people from a variety of ethnic and racial backgrounds as well as quality entertainment from a variety of traditions.
+While it didn’t rival the Fourth of July Celebration in size, the annual festival became many people’s favorite community event and continued to draw a wonderful mix of people from a variety of ethnic and racial backgrounds as well as quality entertainment from a variety of traditions during its 23 year history.
 In the city’s official vision set out in its comprehensive plan, the festival is described as a characteristic of the community’s future.

 Freedom from Discrimination Month

-Following the Coalition’s first Multicultural Arts Festival in 1994, since Walla Walla didn’t have a human relations commission, I suggested that instead of limiting itself simply to planning an annual event in the Spring, the Coalition should become a year round organization dedicated to improving human relations in the Walla Walla area, which it resolved to do.
+Following the Coalition’s first Multicultural Arts Festival in 1994, since Walla Walla didn’t have a human relations commission, instead of limiting itself simply to planning an annual event in the Spring, the Coalition became a year round organization dedicated to improving human relations in the Walla Walla area.

-Between Christmas and New Years’ that year Barbara and I visited the Anne Frank Exhibit in La Grande which was on display at Eastern Oregon University.
-We were so impressed by the power of the exhibit that we wanted more people in our area to see it and suggested to the Coalition that we bring it to Walla Walla for the month of November, 1995.
+In 1995, we were impressed In 1995, we were impressed the visiting Anne Frank Exhibit in La Grande which was on display at Eastern Oregon University.
+We wanted more people in our area to see it, and decided to bring it to Walla Walla for the month of November, 1995.

-Everyone agreed, and in making plans for the rental and display of the exhibit, I recommended to the Coalition that we combine the exhibit with a month-long series of supporting events and that we call it all “Freedom from Discrimination Month.”
+In addition, we decided to combine the exhibit with a month-long series of supporting events and we called “Freedom from Discrimination Month.”

-The cosponsors we enlisted as well as the events we presented our first year were impressive.
+The cosponsors we enlisted as well as the events we presented that year were also impressive.
 The cosponsors included: